 The National Institute for Health and Care Excellence (NICE) provides guidelines around one recommended treatment: extracorporeal shockwave therapy (ESWT).
 By targeting soundwaves at the lump in the penis with an ultrasound scanner, soundwaves can break up the hard matter and result in a straightened penis.
 This guidance produced by NICE advises that – while it might be a safe treatment – there isn’t enough documentary evidence to justify its use because it is a relatively invasive procedure.
 So proceed with caution and sound advice!

 In severe cases, it may be possible to treat a bent penis with surgery.
 However, it is recommended that you wait at least 12 months before committing to a treatment (because, in many cases, the bend may disappear altogether).

-If you do opt for surgery, it may involve:
+If you do opt for surgery, it could involve:

-- Removing or cutting away the lump and using surrounding tissue to straighten or patch the hole
+- Cutting or removing the lump and using surrounding tissue to straighten or patch the hole

 - Balancing the penis bend by altering the tissue immediately opposing the bend

 - Implanting a rod or other device to straighten the penis.